Utah Deaf History and Culture

 The Ceremony Marks the Unveiling of the Phoenix Mascot for the Elizabeth DeLong School of the Deaf

-Following Amanda's presentation, the Elizabeth DeLong School community actively participated in the mascot selection process.
-Staff and students were given the chance to vote for their preferred design, and the Phoenix emerged as the clear winner.
+Following Amanda's presentation, the Elizabeth DeLong School community actively participated in selecting their new mascot.
+Both staff and students had the opportunity to vote for their preferred design, and the Phoenix emerged as the clear winner.
 This collaborative decision-making process not only validated Amanda's design but also fostered a sense of ownership and pride within the EDS community.

 In September 2022, the Elizabeth DeLong School of the Deaf introduced its new mascot.
-The staff and students, filled with enthusiasm, welcomed this exciting addition to their school community.
+Filled with enthusiasm, the staff and students embraced this exciting addition to their school community.
 The mascot, affectionately nicknamed Phoebe, quickly became a symbol of unity and pride.
-Two months later, Amanda was invited to the EDS campus in November to be recognized as the mascot designer, as shown in the photo above.
-Elizabeth DeLong, a renowned Deaf female leader in the Utah Deaf community and the inspiration for the school's name, would surely be pleased with the new mascot.
+In November, two months later, the EDS campus invited Amanda to honor her as the designer of the mascot, as shown in the accompanying photo.
+Elizabeth DeLong, a renowned Deaf female leader in the Utah Deaf community and the namesake of the school, would undoubtedly be pleased with the new mascot.
 The EDS community is grateful to Amanda for creating a mascot they are proud to call their own.
+Her dedication and creativity have united the community, instilling a sense of belonging among students and staff alike.
+As they gather to celebrate their new mascot, an atmosphere of excitement and unity fills the air, reminding everyone of the strength that comes from their shared identity.

 Picture